Sch3lp/typesafety-for-productivity-slides/slides/all.md

 * Write Wrapper classes (from the start!) <!-- .element: class="fragment" data-fragment-index="2" -->
 * Kotlin has a set of features that can help with that  <!-- .element: class="fragment" data-fragment-index="3" -->
-* Use Union Types whenever you can to learn asap about potential bugs <!-- .element: class="fragment" data-fragment-index="4" -->
+* Use Sealed classes whenever you can to learn asap about potential bugs <!-- .element: class="fragment" data-fragment-index="4" -->

 Thanks! <!-- .element: class="fragment" data-fragment-index="5" -->